- Promoting health and safety

 Result – What did you achieve?
 What was the end result and how does it relate to the job you are applying for?

 Current and Relevant Resume: We are interested in your employment history, relevant qualifications and training.
 These should be presented starting with the most recent (i.e. in reverse chronological order).

 Qualifications: For some roles we need evidence of your formal qualifications (e.g. Law Degree).

 Referee reports: It is not necessary to provide written referee reports with your application.
 If you are selected for further assessment, you may be asked to provide two current referee reports at that time, however the selection panel may seek referee reports from your referees after the assessment.

 Short listing for Comcare jobs will be based upon the following information.

-1. Complete the online Application Cover Sheet (Personal Details) including current referee contact details.
+1. Complete the Application Cover Sheet (Personal Details) including current referee contact details.

-2. Combine your statement addressing the selection criteria and your resume outlining your work history, relevant qualifications and training into one document.
+2. Combine your statement addressing the selection criteria or the job specific capabilities and your resume outlining your work history, relevant qualifications and training into one document.